Normalize pasted text and invisible characters

 - Done — the cleaned text stays on your device.

-AI drafts often add “smart punctuation,” narrow spaces, and zero-widthjoiners — all highlighted here.
+Copied text can contain “smart punctuation,” narrow spaces, and zero-widthjoiners — all highlighted here.

 Paste your text